JoshkVFX/FarmScheduler/README.md

-# FarmScheduler
+# FarmUI
-A farm scheduler with a decent UI
+A decent UI for Render Farm scheduling